otel-workshop/petclinic/custom-tagging.md

-# Lab: Reduce MTTD with Custom Attribution (Span Tagging)
+# Lab 4: Reduce MTTD with Custom Attribution (Span Tagging)

 ## What are span attributes?